Image Source: @curlsmith_official

 The downside to mousse is no matter how great it is for sculpting volume, it’s so light and porous as a product that it doesn’t have as much hold as gel by far.
 Sure, your hair looks great and naturally falls just right with proper mousse etiquette, but if you’re out on a windy day, running after children, or doing any extraneous activity, mousse may not have the hold you need.

 What about using gel for curly hair?
-When people think of gel, they usually think of bottles or jars filled with a clear substance.
-Again, like mousse, it does not take a lot of gel on wet or dry hair.
-It not only helps settle hair, frizz and flyaways, but it is perfect for thicker hair.
+When people think of gel, they usually think of bottles or jars filled with a clear substance that is sticky, heavy, and leaves their hair crunchy.
+Again, like mousse, it does not take a lot of gel on wet or dry hair to see a quick impact.
+It helps settle hair, frizz, and flyaways and is perfect for thicker hair.
 And even though it helps define curls when applied to damp hair like mousse, it does last longer.
 Gel is heavier and therefore great for running around for hours on end.

-Even though using gel for curly har is a great option, it does have its drawbacks.
+Even though using gel for curly hair is a great option, it does have its drawbacks.
 Hair gel is heavier than mousse and tends to weigh down hair.
-Gel, especially cheaper gels, flake a lot more than mousse.
+Significantly cheaper gels can flake a lot more than mousse which is why it’s important to invest in quality formulas that won’t dry out your curls.
 It also has higher density and lower porosity which is great for all-day wear, but if you don’t want your hair looking wet, sleek, and greasy, mousse might be a better option.

 Best Bet for Type 3 Curls

 Most people prefer either mousse or gel for curly hair, not both.
 Your decision should be based on the thickness of your hair more than the type of curl.
-It’s the technique or application of the product when it comes to mousse versus gel that makes a difference.
+The technique or application of the product when it comes to mousse versus gel makes a difference.

 When it comes to thin or type 3a hair, mousse may be a better option.
 It’s light weight and can give your hair the extra sculpting ability it needs to either become wavy or curly.
 Gel may not be as good of an option in this case because it will weigh down hair, making it more difficult to define curls for thin or type 3a hair.